 “Air Ride Fault” is the most common message that will appear in the driver information display.
 The message typically comes on once the driver achieves speeds of 25-35 MPH.
 The message will go away if the car is parked for 30-40 minutes.

-The code C2302 or C2303 will be stored in the history for reservoir or level plausibility error.
+The code C2302 or C2303 will be stored in the history for reservoir or level plausibility errors.
 The criteria for the code is based on the amount of run time of the compressor, the pressure in the reservoir and the amount of pressure lost during a correction to the ride height.
 Also, the ambient air temperature plays into the equation.
 If the math does not add up, a plausibility code is set.
 The air ride system will go into a safe mode and limit corrections to conserve pressure.

 The code can indicate a leak or the compressor is worn out.
 In rare cases, it can mean the pressure transducer in the reservoir is defective.